📝

 Which of the following is TRUE according to paragraph 3?

-BMeaningful involvement with a cause often starts with a simple gesture on digital platforms.
+AMeaningful involvement with a cause often starts with a simple gesture on digital platforms.

-CThe value of an ethical statement decreases once it is shared on a proper public website.
+DThe value of an ethical statement decreases once it is shared on a proper public website.

 💡